-56.1 Modification of any individual standard herein, for experimental or demonstration purposes, or as deemed appropriate by the licensing agency, provided that such modification will not be contrary to the public interest and the public health, or to the health and safety of residents, shall require advance written approval by the licensing agency.
+56.1 Modification of any individual standard in these Regulations, for experimental or demonstration purposes, or as deemed appropriate by the licensing agency, provided that such modification will not be contrary to the public interest and the public health, or to the health and safety of residents, shall require advance written approval by the licensing agency and should be requested in accordance with the format outlined in §54.0 of these Regulations.

-Section 57.0 Rules Governing Practices and Procedures
+Section 57.0 Judicial Review and Rules Governing Practices and Procedures

-57.1 All hearings and reviews required under the provisions of Chapter 23-17 of the General Laws of Rhode Island, as amended, shall be held in accordance with the provisions of the Rules and Regulations of the Rhode Island Department of Health Regarding Practices and Procedures Before the Department of Health and Access to Public Records of the Department of Health (R42-35-PP).
+- 57.1 Judicial Review.
+Any person adversely affected by any final decision of the Department may seek judicial review of the decision in accordance with the provisions of RIGL §42-35-15. - 57.2 All hearings and reviews required under the provisions of RIGL Chapter 23-17 shall be held in accordance with the provisions of the Rules and Regulations of the Rhode Island Department of Health Regarding Practices and Procedures Before the Department of Health and Access to Public Records of the Department of Health (R42-35-PP).